Skip to main content

 merge_static_and_dynamic = merge([static_source_1v2, ticking_source_v2])

-View metadata of table
+View table metadata

 meta_table shows the column names, data types, partitions, and groups for the table.
+It is useful to make sure the schema matches before merging.

 static_1_meta = static_source_1.meta_table